pingcap/docs-dm/en/feature-manually-handling-sharding-ddl-locks.md

 > **Note:**
 >
-> After you run `unlock-ddl-lock`, if the MySQL source that went offline becomes online again and tries to replicate the data of the sharded tables, a match error between the data and the downstream table structure might occur.
+> After you run `unlock-ddl-lock`, if the MySQL source that went offline is reloaded and the DM-worker tries to replicate the data of the sharded tables, a match error between the data and the downstream table structure might occur.

 ### Scenario 2: Some DM-workers stop abnormally or the network failure occurs during the DDL unlocking process